ministryofjustice/elite2-api-mock/README.md

 # Elite2 API mock

-Nomis mocks for the licences service built in node
+Nomis mocks for use with PECS Move Platform backend development.

 # Get Started